Tom Rouen: Professional career

 Rouen was an undrafted free agent with the New York Giants in 1991 but was waived before the preseason.
 The following year, he signed with the Los Angeles Rams but again was waived before the preseason.

-He signed with the Ohio Glory of the World League of American Football and made the All-World League team.
+Rouen signed with the Ohio Glory of the World League of American Football and made the All-World League team.
 He then joined the Denver Broncos before the start of the 1993 NFL season and played for the Broncos for eight seasons, in the process winning Super Bowl XXXII and Super Bowl XXXIII.
 He appeared in every game with the Broncos.
 As of 2017's NFL off-season, Tom Rouen held at least 3 Broncos franchise records, including:

-career punts (641), punt yards (28,146), and punts in a playoff game (nine on December 31, 2000 against the Baltimore Ravens; with Britton Colquitt).
+career punts (641), punt yards (28,146), and punts in a playoff game (nine on December 31, 2000, against the Baltimore Ravens).

-He then had a journeyman-like 2002 season—he was waived by the Broncos, was signed and subsequently waived by the New York Giants, and was picked up by the Pittsburgh Steelers all within the course of six weeks.
+Rouen then had a journeyman-like 2002 season—he was waived by the Broncos, was signed and subsequently waived by the New York Giants, and was picked up by the Pittsburgh Steelers all within the course of six weeks.
 He finished the season with Pittsburgh before signing with the Seattle Seahawks before the 2003 NFL season.
 He was placed on injured reserve midway through the 2004 campaign and was later waived by Seattle.
 He was signed by the Carolina Panthers before the 2005 season, but they released him in favor of Jason Baker, and he was re-signed by Seattle, where he completed the 2005 season before being released.

-He was later signed by the 49ers to compete with Andy Lee for the starting punter job but later cut from the team and did not play in 2006.
+Rouen was later signed by the 49ers to compete with Andy Lee for the starting punter job but later cut from the team and did not play in 2006.